One of the Best Things to Do in DC is to Visit the Korean War Memorial

 Parking at the Korean War Memorial

-There is free on-street parking on Ohio Drive.
+There is metered on-street parking on Ohio Drive.
 However, spots are limited.
 First-come, first-serve.
-Some free on-street parking is available on Constitution Avenue, but be careful not to have your car parked here during rush hours.
+Some metered on-street parking is available on Constitution Avenue, but be careful not to have your car parked here during rush hours.
 Between 4:00-6:30 M-F, the police aggressively ticket cars that remain parked on Constitution Avenue.
 Private vehicles without handicapped stickers or plates are not even permitted to enter onto Daniel French Drive.
 The smart thing to do is not to try to tour the Mall with your car.
 One of the best things to do in DC is to take a pedicab tour of the monuments with Nonpartisan Pedicab.
 We can pick you up at any downtown location for free.
 You can see all the monuments in about two hours and get dropped off back at your car or anywhere else you like.

 The Korean War Memorial during the Cherry Blossom Festival